(including Management Discussion and Analysis Report)

 This analysis may contain certain statements which are futuristic in nature.
-Suchstatements represent the intentions of the management and the efforts being put in by themto realize certain goals.
+Suchstatements represent the intentions of the Management and the efforts being put in by themto realize certain goals.
 The success in realizing these goals depends on various factorsboth internal and external.
 Therefore the investors are requested to make their ownindependent judgments by taking into account all relevant factors before taking anyinvestment decision.

 DISCLOSURES UNDER THE COMPANIES ACT 2013 AND THE RULES MADE THEREUNDER:

 Extract of Annual Return (Form MGT-9) is enclosed as Annexure-1.

-The Board of Directors met 4 (four) times during the year 2017-18.
+The Board of Directors met 4 (four) times during the year 2019-20.
 The details of theBoard Meetings and the attendance of the Directors are provided in the Report on CorporateGovernance.

 (c) Corporate Social Responsibility (CSR) Committee:

 The Corporate Social Responsibility (CSR) Policy enumerating the CSR activities to beundertaken by your Company in accordance with Schedule VII to the Companies Act 2013 wasrecommended to the Board and the Board adopted the same.
 The said policy was also madeavailable on the Company's website www.ttkhealthcare.com.

 The Annual Report under CSR Activities is annexed to this Report as Annexure-2.

-The details relating to the meetings convened etc. are furnished in the Report onCorporate Governance.
+The details relating to the meeting(s) convened etc. are furnished in the Report onCorporate Governance.